thu-coai/cotk/docs/source/resources.rst

         However, there are two differences between our data with theirs:

-        * We ensure that any two consecutive utterances come from different speakers, by concatenating the original consecutive utterances from the same speakers in data pre-processing of :class:`.dataloader.SwitchboardCorpus`.
+        * We ensure that any two consecutive utterances come from different speakers, by concatenating the original consecutive utterances from the same speakers during pre-processing of :class:`.dataloader.SwitchboardCorpus`.
           (This is because we want to be compatible with other multi-turn dialog set.)
         * To avoid the gap between training and test, we have to remove some samples from ``multi_ref``, where the target speaker is the same as the last one in the context.